The Nisnevich Motive of an Algebraic Stack: Nisnevich motive of an algebraic stack

 \section{Nisnevich motive of an algebraic stack}

 In this section we will define the motive of an algebraic stack as well as prove Theorem \ref{motive-construction}.
 In order to do this, the following observation will be crucial.

-\begin{remark}[Stacks as simplicial sheaves] Given an algebraic stack $\sX$, one associates a simplicial sheaf to $\sX$ as follows: $\sX$ defines a (strict) sheaf of groupoids $\sX \in Fun((Sch/k)^{op}, Grpds)$, which sends any $k$-scheme $U\mapsto \sX_U$ in the category of groupoids.
+\begin{remark}[Stacks as simplicial sheaves] Given an algebraic stack $\sX$ (or, more generally, a presheaf of groupoids), one associates a simplicial sheaf to $\sX$ as follows: $\sX$ defines a (strict) sheaf of groupoids $\sX \in Fun((Sch/k)^{op}, Grpds)$, which sends any $k$-scheme $U\mapsto \sX_U$ in the category of groupoids.
 Applying the nerve functor objectwise, we get a sheaf of simplicial sets.
 Let us briefly recall this procedure.\\ Given a groupoid $\sX_U$ its nerve is a simplicial set $N(\sX_U)$ whose $k$-simplices are given by $k$-tuples of composable arrows,